 Chemotherapy and radiation therapy work against cancer cells by creating oxidative stress for the cancer cells, which display rapid cell division and propagation.
 The drugs and radiation only act within a short time period of 24 hours, and only at certain phases of the cell life cycle.
 As the catabolic cancer cell die-off (as well as die-off from other rapidly dividing, but normal cell lines) begins, the patient has to muster some significant biochemistry to deal with this load of cellular toxicity, as well as drug metabolite toxicity.

 Micronutrients assist the patient in the healing effort of such catabolic stress.
-Because of the blow-back which patients on supplements currently face from their oncologists, I offer patients a “middle of the road” approach while using cancer treatments and nutrients concomitantly.
+Because of the blow-back which patients on supplements currently face from their ignorant and biased oncologists, I offer patients a “middle of the road” approach while using cancer treatments and nutrients concomitantly.
 I recommend that they stop the antioxidant components of their supplement array the day before, the day of, and the day after the chemoRx or radiation Rx.
 After the second day away from the treatment, the supplements can be resumed if nausea is not prevailing.

 Using this approach as one of the arms of a clinical study might be informative.
 Another arm of the study would be no supplement usage during treatments, and a third arm could be using supplements all the way through the treatments.
 This would be a very helpful study to do, especially if it is done at multiple centers with good controls of the patient populations, the treatment protocols, and the micronutrient quality and quantity.
 The study could even have a fourth arm; incorporating individualized tailoring of the micronutrients per individual genomic and nutrigenomic considerations.
+Who is going to fund such a meaningful and humane study?

 More people are becoming self accountable in creating their own health.
 This self awareness is an important first step in a needed shift in health care delivery.
 The holistic healing movement is growing with many new and viable front venues, such as…a rapidly growing base of holistic practitioners, many medical schools offer courses in holistic theory and therapies, holistic clinics are becoming more common in metropolitan centers, and practitioner and consumer learning courses abound.
 I receive promotional material announcing well designed conferences for holistic practitioners on a weekly basis.